 3. Processing of ‘special categories of personal data’ is determined by your organisation.

-There are certain types of sensitive data that fall under ‘special categories of personal data’ as described by the GDPR.
+As described under the GDPR, there are certain types of sensitive data that come under the ‘special categories of personal data’.
 This includes data that reveals an individual’s racial or ethnic origin, trade union membership, health data, and sexual orientation.
-Just like any other personal data types, the decision as to whether any of this sensitive data is to be loaded into Visier People is solely determined by your organisation as the data controller.
-In fact, there is no requirement to load any sensitive data at all.
+Just like any other personal data types, the decision as to whether any of this sensitive data is loaded into Visier People is solely determined by your organisation as the data controller.

 4. Providing Privacy Notices to employees and candidates of data processing activities

-5. Meeting the data subject’s right of access request.
+5. Responding to a data subject’s right of access request.

-Visier People is a solution that leverages the source data your organisation transmits to Visier.
-Therefore, if an individual requests access to their data, this can be fulfilled by extracting this information from your human resource management system or your candidate applicant tracking system as these systems will contain the original data.
+Visier People is a solution that leverages the source data that your organisation transmits to Visier.
+Therefore, if an individual requests access to their data, this can be fulfilled by extracting this information from your internal human resource management system or your candidate applicant tracking system as these systems contain the original and complete data.

-6. Meeting the data subject’s right of erasure (deletion) request
+6. Responding to a data subject’s right of erasure (deletion) request.

-Please keep in mind that any data deletion you perform will mean that analytic results may be incomplete or impact the historical information displayed in the solution.
-For example, if you wish to retain aggregate information such as the total employee headcount, you will need to retain at least some data attributes that allows this individual to be counted but not identifiable.
-Another example is if an employee’s base pay amount is removed, the organisation’s total base pay will not be complete as it will not include that individual’s base pay amount.
+Please keep in mind that any data deletion means that analytic results may be incomplete or may impact the historical information displayed in the solution.
+For example, if you want to retain aggregate information such as the total employee headcount, you need to retain at least some data attributes that allow this individual to be counted, but not identified.
+Another example is if an employee’s base pay amount is removed; the organisation’s total base pay is incomplete as it will not include that individual’s base pay amount.

-7. Addressing a data subject’s concern about automated decision making
+8. Addressing a data subject’s concern about automated decision making.

 The Visier People solution provides insights to executives and human resources professionals to help them make effective business decisions related to their employee and candidate data.
 It does not make automatic decisions.
 This means the automated decision making provisions (Article 22) of the GDPR do not apply to the solution.

-8. Visier has embedded privacy by design principles into the solution
+9. Visier has embedded ‘privacy by design or default’ principles into the solution.

 Visier incorporates privacy by design practices when designing its solution.
-Our Product Managers regularly meet with the privacy team to ensure that new feature ideas are compatible with privacy by design principles.
-As an example, by default the data attribute “date of birth” is turned off unless your organisation elects to make that visible.
-Visier also empowers your organisation to set up its own users with the appropriate role access security settings to ensure that only authorized users have access to sensitive information.
+Our Product Managers (PMs) regularly meet with the privacy team to ensure that new features and functions address privacy considerations and requirements.
+As an example, by default, the data attribute “date of birth” is turned off unless your organisation elects to make that visible.
+Visier also empowers your organisation to set up its own users with the appropriate roles-based access security settings to ensure that only authorized users have access to certain features and functions.

 Visier adopts technical and organisational measures to secure your data.
 We annually undergo a SOC 2 Type II audit using an internationally recognised accounting firm which outlines the technical and organisational measures we take.
 For a summary of the SOC 2 report, see our SOC 3 report.

 Visier has implemented a comprehensive vulnerability management program that adopts a multi-layered defence strategy.
-We encrypt your data using industry best practices and monitor your data and services continuously to detect and respond to security threats.
-The security measure we adopt are more fully set out in our Security Overview.
+We encrypt your data using industry best practice, and monitor your data and services continuously to detect and respond to security threats.
+For more information about our security practices please read our Security Overview.